Multiprecision computations with Schwarz methods: Comparison of the standard and the multiprecision additive Schwarz methods

 So far we have studied multiprecision Schwarz methods as solvers and provided convergence conditions based on the iteration operator of the multiprecision Schwarz methods.
-However, another approach would be to use perturbation theory for the analysis, and in fact, for the case of Schwarz methods as a preconditioners this seems to be a more viable path.

-In this section we compare the convergence of the ``exact" method, i.e., with $u_{\ell} = u_w$, say, double precision, and that with the multiprecision approach.
-We consider the general, non-symmetric case and first focus on the easier-to-analyze additive methods, i.e., (damped) AS and RAS, and comment on the extension for the multiplicative case later.
+In this section we briefly explore the natural complementary approach, i.e., interpretation of the multiprecision Schwarz methods as modifications of the full-precision methods, using perturbation theory.
+We present the idea only for the additive Schwarz methods and leave the detailed analysis (also including other methods) as an open problem for future research.